 Insurance disputes may also be heard before the Controller's Office, which has discretion to adjudicate on matters involving negligent or fraudulent misconduct on the part of public and private entities or individuals trusted with the management of public funds.

 If it has grounds to suspect that public funds have been misused, the Controller's Office may pursue a recovery action, known as a fiscal liability proceeding (FLP), against any relevant entity or individual.
-It does not impose fines or penalties but seeks restitution, hence its relevance to insurers: not only does an investigation trigger defence costs but awards against individual or corporate entities may attract indemnity under D&O insurance, professional indemnity insurance, crime or bond policies.
-Insurers are frequently called to FLP proceedings to guarantee the obligations of their insureds.144 The Controller's Office has no jurisdiction over insurers based abroad or reinsurers.145 Insurers have the same rights of defence as their principals.
+It does not impose fines or penalties but seeks restitution, hence its relevance to insurers: not only does an investigation trigger defence costs but awards against individual or corporate entities may attract indemnity under D&O insurance, professional indemnity insurance, crime or bond policies (recently a construction all risks policy was ordered to pay a finding in the course of an FLP).
+Insurers are frequently called to these proceedings to guarantee the obligations of their insureds.147 The Controller's Office has no jurisdiction over insurers based abroad or reinsurers.148 Insurers have the same rights of defence as their principals.

-The decisions of the Controller's Office may be challenged through judicial review before the administrative jurisdiction.
-In the event of a successful judicial review, any amounts paid to the Controller's Office will be returned.
+The decisions of the Controller's Office may be challenged through judicial review in the administrative jurisdiction.
+In the event of a successful judicial review, any amounts paid to the Controller's Office will be returned

 Year in review